emqx/emqx-ecp-docs/ecp/en_US/cluster/ops.md

 ## View Cluster Logs

 ECP offers a unified log feature.
 To use this feature for managed clusters, enable and specify logs location when registering cluster node.

-- parameter for enabling log collection: `--emqx-log-collection-enabled`
-- parameter for cluster log directory path: `--emqx-log-collection-dir /opt/emqx/log`.
 If the cluster is installed via docker, please mount the log directory on the host machine into the container, and use the directory path on the host machine in the parameter.

 Then on the target cluster, click the more icon and select **Log**.
 You will be directed to the **Log** page, where you can view the log level, generated time, and log messages.
 For more information on logs, see [Logs](../log/introduction.md).

 <img src="./_assets/cluster-log.png" alt="log" style="zoom:50%;" />

+### Cluster Logs Collection for Multiple Nodes

+To collect logs for a cluster containing multiple nodes, the cluster management agents need to be installed and registered on each of the servers where the nodes are located.
+On registration, use the localhost or the ip/host address of the current node for `dashboardUrl` and `apiUrl`, in order to ensure that each agent can correctly access the corresponding cluster node.
+After registration is complete, click the more icon and select **View Nodes** to check whether each node is in a normal managed state.
+Then select **Log** to view the cluster logs from each of the node.

 ## Delete Clusters